 PLA Statement and Call to Action for Public Library Workers to Address Racism

 The Public Library Association (PLA), a division of the American Library Association (ALA), calls on public library workers to commit to structural change and to taking action to end systemic racism and injustice.
-PLA thanks members of its Task Force on Equity, Diversity, Inclusion and Social Justice for their guidance and leadership in development of this statement and call to action.
+PLA thanks members of its Committee on Equity, Diversity, Inclusion and Social Justice for their guidance and leadership in development of this statement and call to action.
 The statement recognizes and supports ALA’s statement condemning violence against BIPOC, protesters and journalists, and ALA’s statement acknowledging ALA's role in perpetuating structural racism.
 PLA applauds the creation of a working group to create recommendations on restorative justice practices and the use/presence of police in libraries .
 Read the full statement and call to action…

 Resources on COVID-19